danieltjw/aifutures/README.md

 ---

-## Speculations on the wants and needs of I-AGIs
+## Possible wants and needs of I-AGIs

 A big unknown of a possible future with I-AGI is their wants and needs.